frontenddogma/web-development-glossary/manuscript/l.md

 : A variable that is given local scope.
 Local variable references in the function or block in which it is declared override the same variable name in the larger scope.
 In programming languages with only two levels of visibility, local variables are contrasted with global variables.
 On the other hand, many ALGOL-derived languages allow any number of nested levels of visibility, with private variables, functions, constants and types hidden within them, either by nested blocks or nested functions.
 Local variables are fundamental to procedural programming, and more generally modular programming: variables of local scope are used to avoid issues with side-effects that can occur with global variables.&nbsp;[†](#w-local-variable)

 Locale
-: A set of parameters that defines the user's language, region and any special variant preferences that the user wants to see in their user interface.
+: A set of parameters that defines the user’s language, region and any special variant preferences that the user wants to see in their user interface.
 Usually a locale identifier consists of at least a language code and a country/region code.&nbsp;[†](#w-locale)

 Localization
 : The process of adapting internationalized software for a specific region or language by translating text and adding locale-specific components.
 Localization (which is potentially performed multiple times, for different locales) uses the infrastructure or flexibility provided by internationalization (which is ideally performed only once before localization, or as an integral part of ongoing development).&nbsp;[†](#w-i18n-l10n)

 Loop
 : A sequence of statements which is specified once but which may be carried out several times in succession.
-The code "inside" the loop (the body of the loop) is obeyed a specified number of times, or once for each of a collection of items, or until some condition is met, or indefinitely.
+The code “inside” the loop (the body of the loop) is obeyed a specified number of times, or once for each of a collection of items, or until some condition is met, or indefinitely.
 In functional programming languages loops can be expressed by using recursion or fixed point iteration rather than explicit looping constructs.
 Examples for loops include “for” loops, “while” and “do while” loops, “foreach”, and infinite loops.&nbsp;[†](#w-control-flow)

 Lossless
 : A class of data compression algorithms that allows the original data to be perfectly reconstructed from the compressed data.
 Lossless compression is used in cases where it is important that the original and the decompressed data be identical, or where deviations from the original data would be unfavourable.
 Typical examples are executable programs, text documents, and source code.
 Some image file formats, like PNG or GIF, use only lossless compression.&nbsp;[†](#w-lossless)